alixedi/pyconuk-2018-k8s/guide.md

 find that the knowledge you develop will be directly applicable to cloud-based systems.
 You will learn by doing, and hopefully by talking to the presenter and your classmates.

+Since the class is likely to be light on instructors, you are encouraged to share your knowledge to help your classmates to make faster progress.

 Home instructions
 -----------------